Martin Arnold Buckmaster1

 Dorothy Annette Buckmaster was born on 12 February 1911.1 She is the daughter of Martin Arnold Buckmaster and Dorothy Mary Dyer.1 She married Guy Frederick Sims Williams, son of Frederick Sims Williams, on 27 July 1946.1

 From 27 July 1946, her married name became Williams.
-She was decorated with the British Empire Medal (B.E.M.).1
+She was awarded the British Empire Medal (B.E.M.)1

 Citations